 Time efficiency in healthcare varies widely.
 Some countries have streamlined their systems, optimizing both patient and medical staff time, while others struggle with inefficiencies, outdated processes, and unnecessary frustrations.
 Some systems strike a balance, offering both strengths and weaknesses.

 Post-pandemic backlogs remain severe, with wait times continuing to rise in certain healthcare systems.
-Initial estimates suggested clearing these delays would take a minimum of three years, but new projections indicate it could take a decade.
+Initial estimates suggested clearing these delays would take a few years, but new projections indicate it could take a decade.
 Longer wait times lead to worse health outcomes, as delayed care increases both chronic illness and mortality rates.

 Trust in healthcare is also declining.
 Public confidence in medical institutions has reached its lowest level in decades, with many people delaying treatment due to skepticism.
 Bureaucracy further hinders progress, slowing digital adoption and preventing necessary reforms.
 Without modernization and better integration of services, inefficiencies will persist, exacerbating healthcare challenges.